BeardOverflow/msi-ec/docs/device_support_guide.md

 ***

-This method has limited results compared to the Windows method, because most MSI laptop features are tied to software toggles that can be only found in their apps installed on windows.
+This method is very limited compared to the Windows method, because most MSI laptop features are tied to software toggles that can only be found in the official Windows apps.

 If you are lucky, your laptop model will have similar addresses to another laptop that is already supported by the driver, but usually this only happens on some